piyal-ict-mbstu/C---Bubble-Shooting-game/README.md

 # C---Bubble-Shooting-game
-This game is developed by c++ and c laguage on the based of geometric formula called stright line.it help any one to developed a c++ and c projct.i use codeblock ide for developing this game.
+This game is developed by c++ and c language on the based of geometric formula called stright line.it helps anyone to developed a simple c++ and c game project.I use codeblock ide for developing this game.